-The twenty-sixth annual Summer Session has been planned on an eleven-week quarter basis.
-Within the quarter a six-weeks session has been provided.
-This plan of organization for the Summer of 1947 permits flexibility in meeting the needs of:
+The twenty-seventh annual Summer Session has been planned on an eight-week term for the College of Liberal Arts, and the College of Engineering, and on a six-week term for the College of Education.
+This plan of organization for the summer of 1948 permits flexibility in meeting the needs of:

-(1) Returned veterans and other students wishing to accelerate their educational programs.
-(11 weeks.)
+(1) Veterans and other students wishing to accelerate their educational programs.
+(8 weeks).

 (2) Teachers, transfer students and others wishing to complete only one or two subjects in a shorter term.
-(6 weeks.)
+(6 weeks).

-Twenty-three departments are offering subjects of instruction on the undergraduate level.
+All departments of the University are offering subjects of instruction on the undergraduate level.
 A number of the departments have scheduled classes in the Evening College.
 For graduate students there are a number of courses in Education, Psychology and Sociology.
-High school graduates who wish to begin their college work immediately after graduation, and the regular students who wish to complete their undergraduate work in less than four years will find a liberal selection of offerings.
+High School graduates who wish to begin their college work immediately after graduation, and the regular students who wish to complete their undergraduate work in less than four years will find a liberal selection of offerings.

-The College of Education has anticipated the special needs of teachers who wish to secure emergency certificates or who wish to renew certificates.
+The College of Education has anticipated the special needs of teachers who wish to secure emergency certificates, to renew certificates, or to complete work toward a degree.